majna/schema/README.md

 Useful when learning CakePHP, for benchmarks, tests, debugging and more.

+Demo of baked app is available on fluffy cloud: http://majna.phpfogapp.com

 All you need is to copy schema.php to APP/Config/Schema and run cake console task.

 Following tables (and number of inserted rows) will be created (can be configured in schema file):